England | Scotland | Wales | Northern Ireland | Ireland

 NHS Walk-In Centres offer convenient access to a range of NHS services.
 You can receive treatment for many ailments including:

-Cardew walk in centre in Redruth is our nearest walk in centre.
+Camborne Redruth Community Hospital Walk In Service is our nearest walk in centre.
 They are open from 0800-2200 7 days a week, including bank holidays.
 Telephone: 01209 318022.

-You do not need an appointment to see a Doctor or Nurse
+You do not need to pre book an appointment to see a Doctor or Nurse

 Open every week day from 0800 - 2000, the Minor Injuries Unit at Falmouth Hospital should be the first point of contact for wide variety of injuries, from sprains to fractures.